 Table 2: Suggestions on how performance of task forces could be improved upon Item # of Respondents (N=7) Task forces should be controlled by one agency 5 The structure of state and federal task forces should give way to one central task force.
-5 Military officers should not be part of task forces 3 Membership of task forces should be exclusive to Pharmacists 6 Corrupt officials should be identified and dismissed 7 Seized products should be destroyed rather than being Allowed to go into circulation 7 Specialized Problems facing Task Forces - Lack of adequate funding 7 Lack of vehicle and necessary equipment 7 Shortage of manpower 5 Inadequate training of task force personnel 5 Inadequate security for non military members of the task forces 3 urgently needs to implement existing laws, NAFDAC needs to ensure all drugs are registered and all offenders are prosecuted, and the prosecution proceedings should be documented properly (Erhun et al., 2013).
+5 Military officers should not be part of task forces 3 Membership of task forces should be exclusive to Pharmacists 6 Corrupt officials should be identified and dismissed 7 Seized products should be destroyed rather than being Allowed to go into circulation 7 Specialized Problems facing Task Forces - • Lack of adequate funding 7 • Lack of vehicle and necessary equipment 7 Shortage of manpower 5 Inadequate training of task force personnel 5 Inadequate security for non military members of the task forces 3 the implementation of laws is deficient.
+The authors recommended that the government urgently needs to implement existing laws, NAFDAC needs to ensure all drugs are registered and all offenders are prosecuted, and the prosecution proceedings should be documented properly (Erhun et al., 2013).
 Also, the task force should be funded adequately and equipped with the necessary equipment for their operations, and pharmacists should be vigilant and report any suspicious counterfeiting activities to the public, colleagues and law enforcement agency (Erhun et al., 2013).